syukranDev/arba_post_crud/README.md

 A CRUD application for managing posts and comments

 Live can be seen here if you wish to skip the hassle setup below: https://arba-post-crud.onrender.com/ <br>
+(let me know if unable to register or login, db might be down to preserve cost)

 ## Tech Stack:
 Backend: Python, Flask, PostqreSQL, SQLAlchemy ORM <br>